Those Magnificent Men in Their Flying Machines: Casting

 Stuart Whitman, the American lead, was selected over the first choice, Dick Van Dyke, whose agents never contacted him about the offer.
-Irina Demick was rumored to be romantically involved with Darryl F. Zanuck, who had campaigned for her casting.
+Irina Demick was rumoured to be romantically involved with Darryl F. Zanuck, who had campaigned for her casting.
+Jean-Pierre Cassel was cast as the French pilot Pierre Dubois, his first role in an English-language film.
 Character actor Michael Trubshawe and David Niven served together in the Highland Light Infantry during the Second World War; they made it a point to refer to uncredited characters in their films as "Trubshawe" or "Niven" as an inside joke.

-Japanese actor Yūjirō Ishihara was dubbed due to his accent.
-Ishihara was dubbed by James Villiers.
+Japanese actor Yūjirō Ishihara was dubbed by James Villiers due to his accent.